2600hz/docs-sysadmin/doc/config/Basic-SIPp.md

 **password**: *pwd_101*

-Hover over 'Voip Services'then click 'Devices',
+Hover over 'Voip Services' then click 'Devices',

 Click 'Add Device' then click 'SIP Device' and give the device any name you wish.

-Click 'Advanced Settings'then go to the SIP Setting and change the
+Click 'Advanced Settings'then go to the SIP Setting and change:

 **username**: *user_101*

 **password**: *pwd_101*

 Click 'Save'

 Create a **Kazoo** device: